-1. Individuals wishing to use Red Basket are facing a financial hardship due to a medical condition, act of nature, accident and/or natural disaster.
+1. Individuals wishing to use Red Basket are facing a financial hardship due to a medical condition, accident, or act of nature/natural disaster.
 Individuals must be able to prove that they have experienced an adverse financial impact, and that the situation occurred (or has been ongoing for chronic conditions) within the last 12 months.

 2. Community improvement projects featured on Red Basket must benefit the community at large, with no private benefit.
 Fundamental to the role of community partners and the projects they are coordinating is that 100% of the money raised be used towards the project and that the project be able to function without full funding.
 The community improvement project must be able to move forward even if the fundraising goal in Red Basket is not met.
 Projects that exist on an “all or none” basis will not be accepted.

 While we wish that Red Basket could assist everyone with their fundraising needs, we must adhere to these basic requirements in order to maintain our status as a 501(c)(3) nonprofit organization.

 You will receive every penny you raise whether you meet, exceed or fall short of your fundraising goal.
 We believe that YOU’VE done the work, YOU’VE marketed your page, YOU deserve all your donations!

 Yes.
 Donations received can exceed your goal amount, and you will receive every penny you raise.
 Just keep in mind that if you exceed your goal amount, you must be able to substantiate your need for the excess donations and provide receipts as to how the donations were used.